Free tool

 What a good AI-generated review response looks like

 The difference between an effective response and an ineffective one is almost always specificity and tone — not length.
-Here are examples across common scenarios.

 "Thank you for your feedback.
 We're sorry to hear you had a negative experience.
 We take all feedback seriously and will use this to improve.
 We hope to see you again soon."